Infinity Power Chutes

-Infinity Power Chutes, LLC is an American aircraft manufacturer based in Sturgis, Michigan and headed by Alvie Wall.
-It was originally located in Bronson, Michigan.
+Infinity Power Chutes, LLC is an American aircraft manufacturer currently based in Uniondale, Indiana and headed by Frank Williams since 2019.
+It was originally located in Bronson, Michigan then moved to Sturgis, Michigan.
 The company specializes in the design and manufacture of powered parachutes in the form of ready-to-fly aircraft under the US FAR 103 Ultralight Vehicles rules, the European Fédération Aéronautique Internationale microlight and the American light-sport aircraft categories.

 Infinity is a limited liability company.

 The company currently offers two models of powered parachute, the Infinity Commander two seat light sport aircraft and the Infinity Challenger single-seater.
 The US Federal Aviation Administration had 191 aircraft made by Infinity registered in July 2015.